dialog-semiconductor/BLE_SDK6_examples/LPCCSE-188-Coexistance-example/Readme.md

 ## Enable the COEX feature in a project

+***Usefull Note*** :
+		All the following changes described are already applied to the accompanied software example.
+The below instructions refer in a case where the user would like to apply the coexistence scheme on a custom project.

 The following guidelines enable the COEX feature on the template example located in the default SDK.

 1. Open the template example located under the following directory **C:\sdk_dir\DA145xx_SDK\6.0.14.1114\projects\target_apps\template\empty_peripheral_template\Keil_5\empty_peripheral_template.uvprojx**.
 2. The wlan_coex.c file contains the APIs of the COEX feature, thus it should be added in the project.
 For adding the source file right click on the sdk_driver in Keil's project tree and select the "Add existing files to Group 'sdk_driver'.
 In the explorer window navigate into the following directory **sdk_root\sdk\platform\driver\wifi** select the **wlan_coex.c** file and click add in the explorer to include the file into the project.